-CPTC has police or security officers usually on duty when classes are in session on the Waycross, Golden Isles, Camden, Baxley, and Jesup campuses.
-Officers are also intermittently available on the Alma and Hazlehurst campuses.
+CPTC has police or security officers usually on duty when classes are in session on the Waycross, Golden Isles, and Jesup campuses.
+Officers are also intermittently available on the Baxley and Hazlehurst campuses.
 Security cameras are regularly monitored when classes are in session at other CPTC locations (excluding Adult Education locations).
 For an emergency requiring immediate assistance, please dial 911.

 Telephone.
-Report non-emergency requests to the CPTC Chief of Police by calling (912) 288-7810.
+Report non-emergency requests to CPTC Chief of Police by calling (912) 287-4027.